 Wellcome Trust's exhibit called Miracles and Charms is a respite from the Frieze-netic atmosphere of the past month and from the latest da Vinci saga of the National Gallery.
 I got tickets for Leonardo but will be postponing it until a time when I won't be kicked out after 30 minutes of viewing!
 In Wellcome Trust, I can take all my sweet time to peruse the artworks without having to worry about the Leonardo-hungry crowd who wants to take a piece of the newly discovered Salvador Mundi painting.
 In contrast, Magic and Charms is a very small and intimate show which explores the relationship between art and religion.

 Not a new concept indeed if one has just been to other museums on a medieval trip.
 Religion has had an awful long winding road from being a cult of praise to being a subject of irony and indifference.
 And now here comes this exhibit which explains human nature, and our propensity for supplication and devotion to the spiritual when one goes thru life or death changing circumstances.
 And for those who want to understand Mexican history, this is a great place to start.

-The first half of the exhibition is called Infinitas Gracias which show an array of Mexican votive paintings – small paintings drawn in tin roof tiles or small plaques which tell of personal stories in the moment of crisis and humility.
-Dating as far back as the 18th century, the paintings are testament to a person’s faith when confronted by challenging circumstances: ill health, gun fights, kidnapping etc. – and how much one calls upon saintly intervention to overcome these difficult situations.
+The first half of the exhibition is called Infinitas Gracias which shows an array of Mexican votive paintings – small paintings drawn on tin roof tiles or small plaques which tell of personal stories in the moment of crisis and humility.
+Dating as far back as the 18th century, the paintings are a testament to a person's faith when confronted by challenging circumstances: ill health, gun fights, kidnapping etc. – and how much one calls upon saintly intervention to overcome these difficult situations.